Working Hours Act – the most important points in brief

 Rest periods

 The Working Hours Act states that employees must have at least 11 hours of rest between two working days.
-With flexible working hours, violations can quickly occur.
-This is also a reason why the Working Hours Act should perhaps be revised.
+With flexible working hours, it is not uncommon for violations to occur.
+This is another reason why the Working Hours Act should perhaps be revised.
 This rest period of 11 hours in particular is often not observed and it is not necessarily to the advantage of employees that it is so strictly regulated.

 Example of rest periods

 If you go home at 6 p.m. in the evening, you are not allowed to come back to work until 5 a.m. the next day at the earliest.
-That sounds like it would be easy to comply with, but with flexible working hours it can happen that someone is still working at 11 p.m. in the evening.
-And according to the law, he is not allowed to start work before 10.00 a.m. the next morning.
+That sounds like it would be easy to comply with, but with flexible working hours it can happen that someone is still working at 11.00 pm.
+And according to the law, they are not allowed to start work before 10.00 a.m. the next morning.

 Further regulations in the Working Hours Act